dominant-strategies/quai-snap/README.md

 ### connect

-Call the below function to connect to your wallet.
+Call the below function to connect to your snap.
 If the user has Matamask Flask installed it also installs the quai-snap automatically.

 ```javascript
 await ethereum.request({